-The word “sip” is in the name of the party, so that naturally implies there will be refreshments.
-Remember that no one expects anything elaborate from new parents.
+Since the word “sip” is in the name of the party, that naturally implies there will be refreshments.
+Remember, no one expects anything elaborate from new parents.

 Here are some things to consider during your planning:

-- Beginning and ending times: Make sure that when you write out the invitation, you’re specific about when people may arrive and when the party is over.
-Even if you’re hosting a casual open house style party, you need to be precise, or you might have a difficult time getting folks to leave.
-This is important for you and your baby.
+- Time frame: When you write out the invitation, make sure that you’re specific about when people may arrive and when the party is over.
+Even if you’re hosting a casual open house-style party, you need to be precise or you might have a difficult time getting folks to leave.

-- Games and entertainment: Most people attending a Sip and See event would much rather spend their time holding the baby than playing games, so you don’t have to plan any special activities.
-And since people are there to see the baby, there is no need to worry about conversation starters.
+- Games and entertainment: Most people attending a sip and see event would much rather spend their time holding the baby than playing games, so you don’t have to plan any special activities.
+Because people are there to see the baby, there's no need to worry about conversation starters.

-It’s a good idea to provide hand sanitizer at the door.
-Ask your guests to either wash their hands or use the sanitizer before touching your new little one.
-After all, this is supposed to be fun and not a way to pass germs.
+Provide hand sanitizer at the door, and ask your guests to either wash their hands or use the sanitizer before touching your new little one to avoid passing germs.

 Ideas for a Sip and See Party

-Although you don’t have to have a theme for your Sip and See party, you may want to do it for fun.
-Here are some cute ideas:
+Although you don’t need a theme for your sip and see party, you may want to do it for fun.
+Some cute ideas include: